BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - Master of Battle (4+)
 - Hatred (Rohan)

-**ACTIVE/PASSIVE RULES**
+- **Dunlending Commander** `PASSIVE`

-- **Dunlending Commander** `PASSIVE` - Whilst alive on the battlefield, if you win the Priority roll and give Priority to your opponent, then friendly Dunlending Warrior models within 6" of General Targg may re-roll To Wound rolls of a natural 1 when making Strikes, until the end of the turn.
+Whilst alive on the battlefield, if you win the Priority roll and give Priority to your opponent, then friendly Dunlending Warrior models within 6" of General Targg may re-roll To Wound rolls of a natural 1 when making Strikes, until the end of the turn.

 </div>